Avilezf/CaditoAPI/README.md

 ## Usage

-set the variables in the .env (Not the example.env)
+set the variables in the .env (Not in the example.env)

 example: